Bambo-Rambo/RNG-Guides/HordeRNG.md

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde4.png)

-By pressing Start + Left, we can see the wild Pokemon's stats (to shift between different Pokemon in the horde tap Select + Right).
+By pressing Start + Left, we can see the wild Pokemon's stats (to shift between the stats of the rest of the Pokemon in the horde tap Select + Right after pressing Start + Left).

 As expected, the TinyMT part is correct.
 5 Zubats, random natures even though I am leading with synchronize and no HA either.

-Spread is: 30/18/1/29/1/9 so I am gonna put it in 3DS RNG Tool and press "Calculate" to find how off I was.
+The spread of **"Enemy Pokemon 1"**: 30/18/1/29/1/9 so I am gonna put it in 3DS RNG Tool and press "Calculate" to find how off I was.

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Horde/Horde5.png)

-Notice how the tool shows 5 simillar frames with the same spread.
+Notice that the tool shows 5 simillar frames with the same spread.

-I can easily tell I landed on the 5th though (50374) since Pcalc showed that this spread belongs to the 1st Zubat (Horde Pokemon 1) so I am looking for the slot 1 frame.
+But since I put the spread of the 1st Pokemon, I know that the frame I hit, was 50374 (slot 1).

 (Keep in mind that the term "slot" here, implies the position of the Pokemon in the horde.
-No relation to the encounter slots at all.)
+No relation to the encounter slot table at all.)

 To calculate the delay, just take the number from the "Shift/F" column and add it to the current delay.